 a Wedding?
 Some practical guidelines.

 This page has been prepared to help in making arrangements for a Christian wedding service.
-We are happy to conduct wedding services in the church or in other suitable venues.
+We are happy to conduct wedding services in any of our church buildings or in other suitable venues.
 We will do what we can to help make your wedding a really special occasion when you make promises to each other and we ask for God’s blessing on your relationship.

-you wish to arrange a wedding in the church, or to enquire about a member of the ministry team leading a service in another venue, please make early contact
+you wish to arrange a wedding in one of the churches, or to enquire about a member of the ministry team leading a service in another venue, please make early contact

-It is important to make provisional arrangements with the church before confirming the reception arrangements to avoid disappointment.
+It is important to make provisional arrangements with the minister before confirming the reception arrangements to avoid disappointment.

 wedding can only take place legally if a valid marriage certificate issued by the Registrar is present at the time of the service.
 The legal minimum time period of notice for a wedding is 29 days.
 Normally, you should make an